abilandz/PH8124/Lecture_5/Lecture_5.md

   local Verbose=false
   local nFiles=50 # modify with "-f <numberOfFiles>"

-  # Parse all options and corresponding arguments, and allow user to change default configuration:
+  # Parse all options and corresponding arguments, and allow user to change
+  # the default configuration:
   while [[ $# -gt 0 ]]; do

     case $1 in